pravinmishraaws/mini_finance/README.md

 💡 **Learning is great, but showcasing your skills is even better!** By sharing your achievement, you're taking a **big step towards building your professional reputation** in the industry.

 See you in the **LinkedIn network!** 🎉
+This project demonstrates Git operations like clone, pull, push, and PR—a hands-on Mini-Finance tool for managing transactions, expenses, and profiles.
+By contributing to the Mini Finance Project, you'll gain practical experience with Git & GitHub workflows, from cloning repositories to submitting Pull Requests (PRs), all while enhancing a personal finance dashboard.